rdbruce/game/README.md

 ![final_pendulum](pendulum.PNG)

 This is a personal project written in C++ that models and displays a double pendulum.
 I wrote this program to practice C++ threading, shared pointers, and standard functions.
-Reading the book Chaos: Making a New Science Book by James Gleick made me want to play with a dynamical system giving me an excuse to practice C++.
+Reading the book Chaos: Making a New Science Book by James Gleick made me want to play with a dynamical system, giving me an excuse to practice C++.

 The bones for the SDL implimentation were built upon the frame limiter example that can be found at [lazyfoo](https://lazyfoo.net/tutorials/SDL/).
 Author: Amine B. Hassouna [@aminosbh](https://gitlab.com/aminosbh)

 ## Explination

+### final_pendulum.cpp

 ## Dependencies